uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

     RIE --> |Laboratory Report<br/>HL7 v2 ORU_R01| TIE2
 ```

 This is potentially a very complex system, but at its core, it is building on the existing interfaces with the RIE providing message distribution.
-In effect, it is the regional postal service.
-This does necessitate some level of coordination between the different NHS Trusts, and standardisation of HL7 (v2 and FHIR) across the region.
+The regional integration engine is adding [messaging routing](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRoutingIntro.html) to existing interfaces.
+To a large extent, the interactions are the same with the RIE sending reports back to the Order Placer, so if Aldey Hey ordered a test, Alder Hey will receive a labaroatory report back.

 ```mermaid
 graph LR